kyoung/trek/PMO.md

   - http://devlog-martinsh.blogspot.ca/2011/12/glsl-depth-of-field-with-bokeh-v24.html
   - Just putting a minor blur on the material might be enough
   - Also, making the stations rotate a bit could help
-  - Have speed and rotation displayed on the main viewer
-  - Permanently bake the stars in so they don't change on refresh
-  - Draw some star art and the planetary disks for these levels
-- Internal Personnel
-  - What happens when you over assign repair teams?
-  - Intruders
-    - Refactor the crew stuff, as we've simplified the Crew subclasses
-- I should be affected by the environment
-  - have particle density determine safe warp speed
 - Sector maps and other systems
   - Setup LY-based coordinates for objects not in systems
   - Compound coordinates?
 LY coordinates, offset by metrics is you're in a system